CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 **How many attributes should you map?**

 There is no one accepted answer for this, but users should be able to see a clear hierarchy between your map's visual elements.
-This topic was discussed in the [third lesson](](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#data-how-much-is-too-much)) of the beginner design course.
+This topic was discussed in the [third lesson](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#data-how-much-is-too-much) of the beginner design course.

 **Do you want to map changes in your data over time?**

 Animated maps are possible with CartoDB's [Torque](http://docs.cartodb.com/cartodb-editor.html#map-wizards).
+With Torque you have the ability to show changes of geographical data over time with data aggregated as you specify.

 ## Simple Wizard

 When you connect a dataset to your CartoDB account, you'll see it's Map View is automatically styled according to our simple wizard.
+You may notice a pop-up in the lower left that has suggestions for other types of maps.
+The algorithm that runs behind that pop-up uses many of the same rules-of-thumb we are listing in this lesson.

 ![line_layer]({{site.baseurl}}/img/course6/lesson1/line_layer.png)